 Chatbots (or chat agents) help

 Ever go on a website and have an automated chat (or real live-chat feature) pop up on a screen or on a sidebar?
-While annoying to some, these things are actually a big part of how to create a great customer experience.
+While annoying to some, these things are actually a big part of how to create a great online shopping experience.
 Acquire found that in 2020, 1.4 billion people were using chatbots on websites.
 And according to IBM, chatbots cut down customer service requests by 30% — all while increasingly becoming more customer-centric and humanized to handle customer questions and needs.

 Likewise, chat agents, who are real people who operate customer-service chat on websites, are also hot among online shoppers.
-Econsultancy found that 79% of customers prefer live chat due to the immediacy of response it offers compared to emailing or messaging a business on social media.
+Econsultancy found that 79% of potential customers prefer live chat due to the immediacy of response it offers compared to emailing or messaging a business on social media.
 And also, Kayako has reported 79% of companies seeing increased customer loyalty, and sales due to real chat agents.

 So if you’re making your money through a business that’s online, look into implementing software or plugins that can enable chatbots or a live chat agent onto your site.
 Because everyone can benefit from the feeling of someone at-the-ready to answer questions or give information.